 Communication: social success relies on the ability to communicate effectively and appropriately.
 Simple tasks such as remembering a person’s name and social cues such as offering compliments and promoting positive behavior after losing a game are mastered with practice.
 Team sports such as tennis are excellent ways to teach communication between teammates, coach, judges in competition and enhancing confidence.

 Belonging to a group: learning how to join a group is a learned skill.
 Negotiation is needed for a child to feel comfortable joining and requires other members of the group being open to the new member.
-Children learn give and take in this process while also experiencing leadership opportunities.
+Children learn to give and take in this process while also experiencing leadership opportunities.
 The rules of the game provide a framework for children to learn this important life skill.

-Standing up for self and others: learning how to assert oneself is a difficult skill which children must learn through practice.
+Standing up for self and others: learning how to assert oneself is a difficult skill that children must learn through practice.
 Some children may be vulnerable while others are aggressive or bullying.
 When a child learns positive ways of communicating it can help in standing up for oneself or others.
-Team environments such as tennis, soccer and other games build confidence where a child experiments with standing up for oneself and as part of a team.
+Team environments such as tennis, soccer, and other games build confidence where a child experiments with standing up for oneself and as part of a team.
 Assertiveness and aggressiveness are differentiated through the supportive framework of a team led by a coach.